 In May 2010, we entered into agreement with Shasta Technologies, Inc. and Broadtree, Inc. This agreement granted our Pharma Tech Solutions, Inc. subsidiary the exclusive marketing rights to a new diagnostic product not yet on the market named Shasta Genstrip ("Genstrip").
 The Genstrip product was developed to compete against the market leader in the then \$6.5 billion at home testing market.
-Shasta was in default of this 2010 Agreement, and owed the company in excess of \$2 million in "delay" penalties, which they were unable to pay.
-In April 2011, the company renegotiated its agreement changing its many roles and adding responsibility for regulatory approval, manufacturing and forecasting, international sales and additional sales markets in the U.S. On March 20, 2014 we acquired the GenStrip intellectual property, its marks and the cleared 510(k).
+Shasta was in default of this 2010 Agreement.
+Penalties under that agreement and monies owed totaled in excess of \$2 million in "delay" penalties, which they were unable to pay.
+In April 2011, the company renegotiated its agreement changing its many roles and adding responsibility for regulatory approval, manufacturing and forecasting, international sales and additional sales markets in the U.S. Shasta defaulted under this agreement as well.
+On March 20, 2014 we acquired the GenStrip intellectual property, its marks and the cleared 510(k).
 On April 30, 2014 we first implemented our FDA mandated Quality Plan and are now operating as the manufacturer (operator) of the GenStrip 50.
 We have implemented subsequent Quality Plans with our Korean contract manufacturer for our GenUltimate! product.